paul-duvall/100-days-of-code/log-r2.md

 - Completed the styling section for the first part of the React course, styling the indecision app using Sass - setting up webpack with SCSS, theming with variables, styling a third-party component, responsivity using media queries and including a favicon

 Project:
+- Update learning tracker with new skills and adding first project

 Thoughts:

 Link(s) to work